ray-project/ray/doc/source/train/getting-started-pytorch-lightning.rst

-Reporting metrics and checkpoints
+Reporting checkpoints and metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-To monitor progress, you can report intermediate metrics and checkpoints using the :class:`ray.train.lightning.RayTrainReportCallback` utility callback.
+To persist your checkpoints and monitor training progress, simply add a :class:`ray.train.lightning.RayTrainReportCallback` utility callback to your Trainer.

 .. code-block:: diff

      import pytorch_lightning as pl
+     from ray.train.lightning import RayTrainReportCallback

      def train_func(config):
          ...
          trainer = pl.Trainer(
              ...
+    -        callbacks=[...]
-    +        callbacks=[ray.train.lightning.RayTrainReportCallback()],
+    +        callbacks=[..., RayTrainReportCallback()],
              ...
          )
          ...

-Reporting metrics and checkpoints to Ray Train ensures that you can use Ray Tune and fault-tolerant training.
-For more details, see :ref:`train-checkpointing` and :ref:`train-fault-tolerance`.
+Reporting metrics and checkpoints to Ray Train ensures that you can use Ray Tune and :ref:`fault-tolerant training <train-fault-tolerance>`.
+Note that :class:`ray.train.lightning.RayTrainReportCallback` only provides a simple implementation.
+To customize, see :ref:`train-checkpointing`.

 Preparing your Lightning Trainer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^